Avtandilko/k8s-cluster-creation/README.md

 ## Prerequisites

-The following utilities must be installed on the workstation:
+The following tools must be installed on the workstation:

 * Terraform (1.1.x)
 * Helm (3.x)